History of Bandung: 21st century

 On 24 December 2000, as part of the Christmas Eve bombings, there were bomb attacks against churches in Bandung.
 The bombs exploded prematurely and the perpetrators were arrested.

 On 21 February 2005, a landslide occurred at the garbage dumpsite in Leuwigajah, Bandung.
 143 people were killed by the landslide.

 After this fatal accident, the Leuwigajah dumpsite was closed and Bandung had a major problem in garbage management.
 The entire city was turned into a giant garbage dump ("kota sampah").
 The mayor of Bandung was unable to solve the problem and the governor of West Java was forced to search for new garbage dumpsites.
 Fortunately the problem is solved now.

 Today, Bandung has grown beyond its city core with the Bandung Raya plan.
 Traffic in Bandung is infamous with its complex, congested and chaotic nature.
 The city core is practically uprooted, old faces are torn down, lot sizes regrouped, and what was idyllic residence is now bustling chain supermarkets and rich banks.
 However Bandung is always a weekend break destination for people living in Jakarta.
 The Cipularang Toll Road was recently completed, reducing travel time from Jakarta.
+Bandung is a popular tourist destination in Indonesia and a gateway for tourists who visit destinations around greater Bandung areas.
+Currently, Bandung is also known as a culinary, shopping, and nature tourism destination.
 The major attraction to come to Bandung is the food and fashion shopping.
 The food in Bandung is well known for their wide varieties and taste.
 Bandung is also a place to do fashion shopping with its numerous factory outlets and stock centres.